 Your website should immediately answer the question, “what is it, and why would I want it?”

 If I was going to spend time and/or money marketing my site, I’d want to be sure I was getting the best results I could.
 Here are some ways you can improve website conversion yourself.
-Please get in touch with us if you’d like a custom site that will convert your target customers to sales.
+Please get in touch with us if you’d like a custom site that will convert your target customers into sales.

 Okay, so you have a killer product and an effective website?
 But no one is really shopping?